waffleio/waffleio-gh-actions/action-bulklabels/README.md

 ## How It Works

 This GitHub Action runs when an [`issues` event webhook](https://developer.github.com/v3/activity/events/types/#issuesevent) is fired in your GitHub repo.
-The action checks if there are incomplete checklist items `- [ ] to do` in markdown in the issue's description.
-If there is 1 or > incomplete checklist items, the action labels the issue with "Incomplete Items".
-Also, if the issue is closed with incomplete checklist items, the action will reopen the issue and comment on the issue.
+The action checks if there is an array of bulk labels to add `[aaa, bbb, ccc]` in markdown in the issue's description.
+The action works with existing labels defined in your GitHub repo; the labeler expects the first 3 characters of the label name (ex. `hel` for a "help wanted" label).
+If there is 1 or > bulk labels, the action labels the issue with the specified label(s).

 ## Installation